SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 ### Call slurm_apply() to run the parallel job

 Now we put it all together with a call to `slurm_apply()`.
-In addition to passing the function name, the parameter data frame, the objects, and the packages, we can also specify how many nodes to split the job across.
+We specify the function name, the parameter data frame, a descriptive job name, the objects, and the packages.
+We also request the number of nodes to split the job across (only one is needed for this example) and how many CPUs per node.
+We request 4 CPUs, meaning that this job will run about 4x faster than if you fit all the models sequentially.

-For this example, we pass the option `partition = 'sesynctest'` to `rslurm` which will send the job to run on one of the two nodes set aside for quick test jobs.
-The test nodes have only 4 CPUs apiece, while the other nodes have 8, which is why we specify `cpus_per_node = 4.` Jobs on test nodes will terminate after one hour.
+Just for the purposes of this example, we pass the option `partition = 'sesynctest'` to `rslurm` which will send the job to run on one of the two nodes set aside for quick test jobs.
+The test nodes have only 4 CPUs apiece, while the other nodes have 8, which is why we specify `cpus_per_node = 4` (otherwise we could specify as many as eight CPUs if we are requesting a single node).
+Jobs on test nodes will terminate after one hour.

 Optionally, you could pass additional options to `slurm_apply()` to specify things like the maximum memory and time allocation for the job, but that isn't necessary for this relatively small job that we don't anticipate hogging a lot of resources.

+Putting that all together, here is our call:

 ```
 my_job <- slurm_apply(f = tune_model, params = tune_grid, jobname = 'tune_RF', nodes = 1, cpus_per_node = 4,
                       add_objects = data_names, pkgs = needed_packages, slurm_options = list(partition = 'sesynctest'))

+# Submitted batch job 361735
 ```

+The message returned indicates that the job submitted to the cluster without any initial errors.

+Off we go!

 ### Check job status

 As the job is running we can call `get_job_status()` to see how things are going.
-This is an example of what the output returned by `get_job_status(my_job)` would look like while the job is ongoing:
+Below is an example of what the output returned by `get_job_status(my_job)` would look like while the job is ongoing.
+The job has been running for 48 seconds.

 ```
-insert here
+$completed
+[1] FALSE

+$queue
+     JOBID PARTITION    NAME  USER ST TIME NODES NODELIST.REASON.
+1 361735_0 sesynctes tune_RF qread  R 0:48     1             pn22

+$log
+_rslurm_tune_RF/slurm_0.out
+                         ""

+attr(,"class")
+[1] "slurm_job_status"
 ```

 If the job has finished running, the output returned by `get_job_status(my_job)` would look like this:

 ```
-insert here
+$completed
+[1] TRUE

+$queue
+[1] JOBID            PARTITION        NAME             USER             ST               TIME             NODES            NODELIST.REASON.
+<0 rows> (or 0-length row.names)

+$log
+_rslurm_tune_RF/slurm_0.out
+                         ""

+attr(,"class")
+[1] "slurm_job_status"
 ```

+If you are following along with this example code, the job should take around 5 minutes to run.

 ### Extract job output and clean up temporary files

-Once your job is complete, you can read the output back into your R environment using `get_slurm_out()`:
+Once you have used `get_job_status()` to verify that your job finished without any errors, you can read the output back into your R environment using `get_slurm_out()`:

 ```
-output <- get_slurm_out(my_job)
+tune_output <- get_slurm_out(my_job)
 ```

 In this case we get a list where each element is a fitted model object: